redislabs-training/ru204/admin-training/lab-setup/vm-config-stage-1/README.md

 All students need is the VM's public IP and VNC password (provided by instructor).

 Setup is built in three stages:
-1. Start Docker, DNS, VNC, nodes
+1. Add Docker, VNC, Redis Insight, nodes
-2. Configure DNS
+2. Add DNS
 2. Configure VNC.

 For easy re-config, each stage produces a VM snapshot, image, and template.